jsoendermann/MongoStyleGuide/README.md

     | *missing*             | null           |

 <a name='null-and-undefined--objects-and-arrays'></a>
-- [5.4](#null-and-undefined--objects-and-arrays) **Complex types**: To express the absence of a value in columns that contain objects or arrays, add another column that controls whether your array or object is present.
+- [5.4](#null-and-undefined--objects-and-arrays) **Complex types**: To express the absence of a value in columns that contain objects or arrays, add another column that determines whether your array or object is present.
 If it isn't, it should be undefined.

     :x: